Navigate / search

 How Change Happens (and Why)

 There’s always something we want to change.
 But do we?
-What happens between that gap: the moment when we desire to change and the moment when we begin the change?
-And sustain it.
+What happens between that gap—the space between the moment we desire to change and the moment we begin it?
+And more importantly, sustain it?
 That’s the magic gap.
-There’s so many reasons why we hesitate to start.
+There are so many reasons why we hesitate to start.
 It’s exhausting.
-It could be uncertain.
-Or we could be too busy.
-Whatever the case, we must closely look at this magic gap.
+It’s uncertain.
+Or maybe we’re just too busy.
+Whatever the case, we have to examine that magic gap more closely.
 How does change happen?
-What is that driving force that creates decisive action to change?
+What is the driving force that turns desire into decisive action?

 In the world of beer and wine, brewers understand the importance of time.
 The fermenting process cannot be rushed.
-For instance, once the sugary wort is turned into beer by the yeast, many brewers let the beer age in barrels.
-This process called barrel-aging transforms the beer or wine in very unique ways.
+For instance, once the sugary wort is turned into beer by yeast, many brewers let it age in barrels.
+This process—called barrel-aging—transforms beer or wine in unique and nuanced ways.
 Change is like barrel-aging.
 It takes time.
-The first step in understanding how change happens is to recognize and accept that change doesn’t happen overnight.
-While we may recognize this, it’s likely that we haven’t accepted it.
-Would you say that you’re truly patient in the process of change?
-Or do you rush for results?
-Only slow and constant change is lasting.
+And the first step in understanding how change happens is recognizing and accepting that it doesn’t happen overnight.
+We might understand this intellectually, but have we truly accepted it?
+Would you say you’re patient in the process of change?
+Or are you always rushing for results?
+Only slow, constant change is lasting.

 To understand how change happens, let’s explore the following: